mhaugrud/msumcspy/_sources/Strings/Afindfunction.rst

 A ``find`` Function
 -------------------

-Here is an implementation for the ``find`` method.
+Here is an implementation for the ``find`` function.

-.. activecode:: st10
+.. activecode:: st09

     def find(astring, achar):
         """